Qantas Frequent Flyer Credit Cards

 Your Qantas Points could take you anywhere, allowing you to uncover new adventures as you travel the globe.
 Want to stay closer to home?
 While earning on the Qantas program gives you access to flights, upgrades, holiday packages and hotels, it offers plenty of non-travel alternatives as well.
 Indulge in gourmet food and wine, or pick from thousands of products in the Qantas Shopping Rewards Store.

-• Amex’s Ultimate card has one of the highest bonus offers - up to 100k Qantas Points - but as a signature card, the annual fee is higher at $450.
-On the plus side, each year you'll get a $450 Travel Credit and earn up to 1.25 points per eligible dollar.
+• Amex’s Ultimate card has one of the highest points per dollar you can earn - 1.25 per $1 on eligible purchases - plus up to 50k Qantas Points, but as a signature card, the annual fee is higher at $450.
+On the plus side, each year you'll get a $450 Travel Credit.

-• In the low-cost space, the Qantas Premier Everyday has a tiny $49 annual fee and earns 0.75 points per $1, plus you could get a neat 8000 bonus Qantas points.
+• In the low-cost space, the Qantas Premier Everyday has a $99 annual fee and earns up to 0.75 points per $1, plus you could get a neat 8000 bonus Qantas points.

 T&Cs apply for all card offers so check our review and the PDS for details.